prestodb/presto/presto-native-execution/README.md

 GitHub Actions run `make format-check`, `make header-check` and `make tidy-check` as part of our continuous integration.
-Pull requests should pass Linux-build, format-check, header-check and other jobs without errors before being accepted.
+Pull requests should pass linux-build, format-check, header-check and other jobs without errors before being accepted.

 Formatting issues found on the changed lines in the current commit can be